PavelSozonov/n8n-community-sso/README.md

 A complete **Single Sign-On (SSO)** demonstration for **n8n Community Edition** using Docker Compose.
 This system integrates LDAP, Keycloak, nginx with oauth2-proxy, and automatic user provisioning in n8n through external hooks.

+> **Inspired by:** This project was inspired by the excellent article [n8n & Authelia - Bypass n8n native login page using Trusted Header Single Sign-On](https://kb.jarylchng.com/i/n8n-and-authelia-bypass-n8n-native-login-page-usin-sNRmS-7j5u1/) by Jaryl Chng, which demonstrates how to implement trusted header SSO with n8n external hooks.

 ## Table of Contents

 - [Solution Architecture](#solution-architecture)